Touexe/LinkTreeScraper/README.md

 # LinkTreeScraper
-Scraping Linktree user's information and links.
+Scraping Linktree user's information and links using python.

 # Installation